istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

 ---
-title: Pods and Services
+title: Application Requirements
-description: Prepare your Kubernetes pods and services to run in an Istio-enabled cluster.
+description: Requirements of applications deployed in an Istio-enabled cluster.
 weight: 40
 keywords:
   - kubernetes